tbmatuka/systray-toggler/README.md

-      --run-on-same        Run the [ENTRY]'s command when it's selected in the menu, even if that's the currently selected [ENTRY] --quit-menu-option   Show a 'Quit' option in the menu
+      --run-on-same        Run the [ENTRY]'s command when it's selected in the menu, even if that's the currently selected [ENTRY] --quit-menu-option   Show a 'Quit' option in the menu --icons-in-menu      Show icons for options in the menu

       --debug              Display debug info
   -h, --help               Display this text